NY sports betting is almost here.

 And now that looks like it will be a reality.

 Before licenses are approved for each casino mentioned above, the New York regulations still need to be published in the state register.
-And although it looks like land-based New York sports betting may happen before the end of the summer in time for football, NY online sports betting has a few more hurdles to hop over.
+And although it looks like land-based New York sports betting may happen before the end of the summer in time for professional football, NY online sports betting has a few more hurdles to hop over.
 New York Governor, Andrew Cuomo has states that online sports betting in NY would be illegal without amending the state constitution.

 However, some NY lawmakers disagree and believe passing a simple bill could quicken the process, allowing mobile sports betting in the state.
 If an amendment is needed for the state constitution, it could take up to two years before NY online sports betting is in action.